Maxltrm/three-tier-aws-cf-template/README.md

 ### Bastion Host EIP allocation

-To have always the same EIP associated to the bastion host I wrote a userdata script to attach the EIPBastionHost to the instance during the instance boot up, if you terminate the instance or if a fault appen to an AZ, the istance can be started in the second AZ.
+To have always the same EIP associated to the bastion host I wrote a userdata script to attach the EIPBastionHost to the instance during the instance boot up, if you terminate the instance or if a fault happen to an AZ, the istance can be started in the second AZ.

 To be sure to select a free EIP this command is used at the moment: